Mental Health & Quitting: Depression, Anxiety, and Recovery

 Depression

 Long-term outcome: quitting leads to improved depression scores in most studies, with benefits comparable to antidepressant medication.
+The smoking-depression relationship is one of the more counterintuitive findings in cessation research, because it runs opposite to what most smokers believe about their habit.

 Generalized Anxiety Disorder